lambdaclass/aleo_lambda_vm/README.md

 The symmetric encryption scheme used by Aleo's ECIES implementation is not a traditional one like `AES`, but rather a custom one using the Poseidon hash function.

-There are actually some addition to this ECIES scheme in Aleo, with the goal of allowing a user to tell whether an encrypted record belongs to them or not without doing the fully decryption.
+There are actually some additions to this ECIES scheme in Aleo, with the goal of allowing a user to tell whether an encrypted record belongs to them or not without doing the full decryption.
+Some documentation on it can be found [here](https://github.com/AleoHQ/snarkVM/issues/359).
 The general idea remains the same though.

 ## How this maps to SnarkVM's API